jtenini/rl_tutorial/slides/slides.md

 ---

-# What is the 80% solution?
+# What are the 80% solutions?

 1. Reduce to bandit case (with small policy set).
 2. Tabular Q-Learning.